 Why Do Women in Perimenopause Need to Focus on Nutrition?

-- Osteoporosis - 20% of bone loss can occur during perimenopause and menopause, and Β½ of postmenopausal women have osteoporosis due to declining estrogen.
-Nutrients, including magnesium, potassium, vitamin C, vitamin K, several B vitamins, and carotenoids, are necessary to prevent osteoporosis.
+- Osteoporosis - Up to 20% of bone loss can occur during perimenopause and menopause, and many postmenopausal women may experience osteoporosis due to declining estrogen.
+Nutrients, including magnesium, potassium, vitamin C, vitamin K, several B vitamins, and carotenoids, are important for supporting bone health.

-- Heart Disease - decreasing hormones lead to changes in cholesterol, insulin secretion, hypertension, and vascular changes, all contributing to cardiovascular disease (CVD).
-The Mediterranean Diet and DASH Diet have both been studied and shown to reduce the risk of CVD.
+- Heart Health - Decreasing hormones can lead to changes in cholesterol, insulin secretion, blood pressure, and vascular health, all contributing to cardiovascular health concerns.
+The Mediterranean Diet and DASH Diet have both been studied and may help support heart health.

-- Mental Health Conditions - plant foods and phytoestrogens have been shown to be able to balance some of the hormone fluctuations that cause depression, anxiety, and rage during perimenopause.
+- Mental Health - Plant foods and phytoestrogens have been shown to help balance some of the hormone fluctuations that may affect mood during perimenopause.

-- Dysbiosis - the gut microbiome is quite different during menopause than during pre-menopause.
-The microbiome shifts as we age leading to various digestive symptoms, yet nutrition can help balance a dysbiotic microbiome.
+- Digestive Health - The gut microbiome can change during menopause compared to pre-menopause.
+The microbiome shifts as we age, leading to various digestive symptoms, yet nutrition can help support a balanced microbiome.

 What Foods Are Important to Add in to Perimenopause Diet